earth15354/chess-hackathon-stonksphish/notes/README.md

 - 1.5M moves, 15 GB for existing dataset: we should be able to get to around 100M moves.

 ## What Needs To Be Done
-1. Download 90GB of data
+1. Download 90GB of data - DONE: seems this was NOT viable, because upon expansion it took up the entire filesystem because it was either to large or too small relative to block size in some way.
-2. Investigate stockfish depth-to-speed tradeoff
+2. Investigate stockfish depth-to-speed tradeoff: NOT investigated.
-3. Estimate how long it would take to do pretraining on 100GB
+3. Estimate how long it would take to do pretraining on 100GB: NOT investigated and punting due to the dataset size problem.
     - Understand how long would it take to run stockfish between 0-25 moves in the future
-4. Estimate per unit size of model how long it will take
+4. Estimate per unit size of model how long it will take: NOT done and this will not be viable just yet
     - Take into account model width (i.e. parallelism)
     - Take into account model depth (span)
 5. What heuristics stockfish uses (and other chess engines use) to inform what features we use.
-This can help us to get a notion of how to do search in the architecture.
+This can help us to get a notion of how to do search in the architecture. - We have understood a reasonable level of this
     - We also need to understand what range the value function is in
     - We also want to understand what other representations are used for chess bots.
-6. Run the initial model and get a baseline for quality, get a notion of what quality level we should aim for
+6. Run the initial model and get a baseline for quality, get a notion of what quality level we should aim for: DONE

 ## 5. How Chess Bots Work
 https://blogs.cornell.edu/info2040/2022/09/30/game-theory-how-stockfish-mastered-chess/ says that usually the range of values is between -4 and 4 for an absolute loss to an absolute win, with zero being neutral.